Loss shaping enhances exact gradient learning with Eventprop in spiking neural networks: Introduction

 \section{Introduction}

 Modern deep neural networks need kilowatts of power to perform tasks that the human brain can do on a 20W power budget.
-One of the ways the brain achieves this efficiency is through event-based ``spiking'' information processing, which has inspired research into neuromorphic computing.
-For instance, using this paradigm, the DYNAPs chip can simulate networks of $1024$ neurons with a power budget of a milliwatt~\cite{moradi2018dynaps}.
-However, for a long time there had been doubts whether spiking neural networks (SNNs) can be trained by gradient descent, the gold standard in machine learning, due to the non-differentiable jumps of the membrane potential when spikes occur.
+One of the ways the brain achieves this efficiency is through event-based ``spiking'' information processing, which has inspired research into neuromorphic computing \cite{loihi2018,richter2024dynap,pehle2022brainscales,gonzalez2024spinnaker2}.
+However, for a long time there had been doubts about whether spiking neural networks (SNNs) can be trained by gradient descent, the gold standard in machine learning, due to the non-differentiable jumps of the membrane potential when spikes occur.
 Using approximations and simplifying assumptions and building up from single spikes and layers, gradient-based learning in SNNs has gradually been developed over the last 20 years, including the early SpikeProp algorithm~\cite{bohte2002} and its variants \cite{mckennoch2006,booij2005,xu2013supervised,xu2017online,mostafa2017supervised}, also applied to deeper networks \cite{lee2016training,wu2018spatio,sengupta2019going}, the Chronotron \cite{florian2012}, the (multispike) tempotron \cite{Gutig2006, Rubin2010, Gutig2016,Fil2020}, the Widrow-Hoff rule-based ReSuMe algorithm \cite{Ponulak2010,sporea2013supervised,zhang2017supervised} and PSD \cite{Yu2013}, as well as the SPAN algorithm \cite{mohemmed2012span,mohemmed2013training} and Slayer \cite{shrestha2018}.
-Other approaches have tried to relate back-propagation to phenomenological learning rules such as STDP \cite{tanavei2019}, to enable gradient descent by removing the abstraction of instantaneous spikes \cite{huh2018gradient}, or using probabilistic interpretations to obtain smooth gradients \cite{esser2015backpropagation}.
+Other approaches have tried to relate back-propagation to phenomenological learning rules such as STDP \cite{tanavei2019}, or to enable gradient descent by removing the abstraction of instantaneous spikes \cite{huh2018gradient}, or using probabilistic interpretations to obtain smooth gradients \cite{esser2015backpropagation}.
 More recently, new algorithms in two main categories have been discovered.
 Many groups are proposing gradient descent-based learning rules that employ a surrogate gradient \cite{Zenke2018,Kaiser2020,Bellec2020} while others have developed novel ways of calculating exact gradients \cite{Wunderlich2021,Goeltz2020,Goeltz2021,Comsa2021}.
 The arrival of these new methods has made gradient-based learning a realistic prospect and could enable a transition to low-energy neuromorphic machine learning.
-However, nobody has yet demonstrated which methods can be scaled to real-world problems.
-In this paper we investigate scaling up Eventprop learning \cite{Wunderlich2021} to larger benchmark problems.
-Eventprop leverages the adjoint method from optimisation theory, to calculate exact gradients in a backward pass that is -- like the forward pass -- a hybrid system of {\em per neuron} dynamical equations and discrete communication between neurons that only occurs at the times of sparse recorded spikes (table \ref{table1}).
-Besides using exact gradients rather than approximations, which some may find attractive, Eventprop has therefore also attractive properties in terms of numerical efficiency, in particular for parallel computing: existing parallel algorithms for SNN simulation -- whose compute complexity scales predominantly with the number of neurons rather than the number of synapses -- can be employed for both forward and backward passes, and memory requirements only grow with the number of spikes rather than the number of timesteps in the trial, in contrast to commonly used versions of error back-propagation through time (BPTT).
+In this paper we investigate scaling up Eventprop learning \cite{Wunderlich2021} to benchmark problems beyond the original proofs of concept.
+Eventprop leverages the adjoint method from optimisation theory, to calculate exact gradients in a backward pass that is -- like the forward pass -- a hybrid system of {\em per neuron} dynamical equations and discrete communication between neurons that only occurs at the times of sparse recorded spikes (Table \ref{table1}).